Mysterious Robert Mueller Memo Appears To Highlight Split With William Barr, But Mueller Aide Says It Doesn’t

 When now-former special counsel Robert Mueller on Wednesday morning made what would be his first and last public statement since he was appointed to lead the Russia election interference investigation in May of 2017, he appeared to highlight a sharp difference with Attorney General William Barr, as The Washington Post reported.
 The difference related to the reason why Mueller chose not to pursue a criminal indictment of Donald Trump on obstruction of justice charges.

 Following Mueller’s brief statement, aides from Mueller’s office handed out a document to reporters that appeared to make that difference extremely clear.
-But then a source close to Mueller said that the memo was intended to show that Mueller and Barr, in fact, had no differences in their public statements as to why Trump was not charged with obstruction by Mueller, according to MSNBC legal expert Ari Melber, posting to his Twitter account.
+But then a source close to Mueller said that the memo was intended to show that Mueller and Barr, in fact, had no differences in their public statements as to why Trump was not charged with obstruction by Mueller, according to MSNBC legal expert Ari Melber in a post to his Twitter account.

 In his public statement on March 24, in which he claimed to summarize the principal conclusions of Mueller’s report — a report that may be read online via The New York Times — Barr said that a Justice Department policy stating that no sitting president may be indicted for a crime was not a factor in Mueller’s decision not to charge Trump.